launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-var featureFlagApprovalRequestId = "featureFlagApprovalRequestId_example"; // String | The feature flag approval request ID
+var approvalRequestId = "approvalRequestId_example"; // String | The approval request ID

-var featureFlagApprovalRequestReviewConfigBody = new LaunchDarklyApi.FeatureFlagApprovalRequestReviewConfigBody(); // FeatureFlagApprovalRequestReviewConfigBody | Review a feature flag approval request
+var approvalRequestReviewConfigBody = new LaunchDarklyApi.ApprovalRequestReviewConfigBody(); // ApprovalRequestReviewConfigBody | Review an approval request

 var callback = function(error, data, response) {